Darryl Williams (advocate): School shooting

 On Friday, September 28, 1979, Darryl Williams was playing for the first time as a wide receiver on Jamaica Plain High School's (JP) football team.
-The JP team traveled to the neighborhood of Charlestown in Boston, Massachusetts to play against Charlestown High School.
+The JP team travelled to the neighborhood of Charlestown in Boston, Massachusetts to play against Charlestown High School.
 In the city of Boston, court ordered school busing was in effect since the fall of 1974, and the busing exacerbated already notable racial tensions.
 Charlestown in particular was considered inhospitable to African American teenagers such as Williams.
 The ethnic makeup of Charlestown High School at the time was mostly working class Irish and other Europeans whereas at Jamaica Plain High School the makeup was more diverse with many African Americans as well as European Americans.
 The respective football teams reflected this difference.
 Despite the differences and tensions, the teams met and began playing.

 Late in the 2nd quarter, Williams caught his first pass ever in a high school varsity football game.
 His reception of a long pass to the 5 yard line led to a score for Jamaica Plain High School.
 The 2nd quarter ended soon afterward, and it was halftime.
 The team opted to stay outside on the field during halftime instead of going into the guest locker room.
 Williams and his team huddled together near the end zone, celebrated Williams' reception and their 6–0 lead.
 The football coach started giving a pep talk.

 Meanwhile, across the street and 300 feet away, three Irish American teenage boys perched on the roof of an empty apartment building of a housing complex.
 One of the teenagers had recently found a loaded pistol and wanted to test it.
 He fired the gun once in the direction of the football field.
 The shooter later claimed to be aiming at pigeons, but one of the other boys disputed this.

 The noise from the shot echoed against nearby buildings.
 The bullet went between Williams' shoulder pads and helmet and lodged in the back of his neck.
 Darryl fell to the ground unconscious in front of his teammates.
 Darryl's teammates, fearing more shooting, fell to the ground as well.
 One of the teammates noticed Darryl was unconscious and called out for help.